tailpiece/colored-glasses/README.md

 ## Browser Support

-This functionality is currently supported on desktop Chrome and Firefox.
+This functionality is currently supported on desktop Chrome and Firefox and edge.

 ## Contributing